MJKagone/Kanji-trainer/README.md

 # Kanji Trainer

 This is a simple Java application that helps users learn Kanji, the logographic characters used in the Japanese writing system.
+The project is built with Maven and uses JavaFX for the graphical user interface.

 ## Source files